-She set record for non-stop flight from New York to Miami in January 1928 with flight instructor Harry Rogers and was nicknamed the "Flying Debutante" by the press.
+Nicknamed the "Flying Debutante" by the press, she set a record for non-stop flight from New York to Miami in January 1928 with flight instructor Harry Rogers.
 She became the first woman to land in all 48 contiguous states in 1929.

-Nichols set a transcontinental record in 1930, beating Charles Lindbergh's record set earlier that year, flying from New York to Burbank, California in 16 hours, 59 minutes.
-On her return flight, she flew even faster, completing the trip in 13 hours, 22 minutes.
+Nichols set a transcontinental record in 1930, beating Charles Lindbergh's record earlier that year by flying from New York to Burbank, California in 16 hours, 59 minutes.
+On her return, she flew even faster, completing the trip in 13 hours, 22 minutes.

-Her hopes to become the first woman to fly the Atlantic Ocean were dashed by a crash in which she was severely injured, and again in 1932.
+Her hopes in becoming the first woman to fly the Atlantic Ocean were dashed by a crash in which she was severely injured, and again in 1932.
 Fellow Ninety-Nines founding member, Amelia Earhart, became the first woman and the only person since Charles Lindbergh—to fly nonstop and alone across the Atlantic in 1932.

 Ruth Nichols set a record for the highest altitude flown by a woman at 28,743 feet.

-In 1931-32, she became the only woman to hold at once the women's world speed, altitude, and distance records.
+In 1931-32, she became the only woman to simultaneously hold the women's world speed, altitude, and distance records.

 Over the course of her aviation career, Nichols held more than 35 women's aviation records.
 She flew the dirigible, glider, autogyro, landplane, seaplane, amphibian, monoplanes, biplanes, triplanes, twin and four engine transports and supersonic jets.